-WGU Indiana's online geoscience degree prepares you to get your Indiana teaching license and teach high school earth science.
-The B.A. in Science (Geosciences, 5-12) with its specialization in earth science (geosciences) teaches you the skills and knowledge in general science, advanced geosciences, and teaching methods necessary to become a highly qualified high school earth science teacher.
+Our online geoscience degree prepares you to teach high school earth science.
+The B.A. in Science (Geosciences, 5-12) with its specialization in earth science (geosciences) teaches you the skills and knowledge in general science, advanced geoscience, and teaching methods necessary to become a highly qualified high school earth science teacher.

 - Individuals with a considerable science background (geoscience-specific is helpful) who need a bachelor’s degree and want to become a high school earth science teacher.

 - Unlicensed teachers, substitute teachers, career changers, retired military personnel, school paraprofessionals, and others who feel the call to teach.

 - Individuals who have completed some college coursework or have applicable work experience.